junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 "Then I'd just kill you first."
 Dick grabs Dean at the collar and throws him out to the junkyard.

-His back hits a tree trunk with a thud, Dean climbs to his feet quickly with a smile, "I was hoping you'd say that."
+His back hits a tree trunk with a thud, Dean climbs to his feet slowly with a suppressed pained smile, "I was hoping you'd say that."

 Dick in Castiel's body walks toward him in a beeline, but stumbles slightly on the steps.
 "I don't see how getting yourself killed can help your little angel friend in here."

-Dick grabs Dean's collar in one hand, and starts using the other fist to punch his face.
+Dick chokes Dean's throat in one hand, and starts using the other fist to punch his face.

 Dean's pretty sure his nose is broken at the third or fourth punch.
-His face feels sticky, but he doesn't even bother blocking the attack.
+His face feels sticky, but he doesn't even bother blocking the attacks.
+He drops to his knees in the beat-up.

 "Because you missed the private session."
-Dean keeps the smile on his likely already messed-up face.
+Dean keeps the smile on his likely totally messed-up face.

 *Come on, Cas, take back control.*

 "I see everything the angel sees," Dick beats him on the head with Castiel's hand, "I hear everything he hears.
 We are one."
 The fist is as heavy as iron, Dean sees stars in front of his eyes.
 He prays harder.

-*Cas, come on, need more motivation than that?
+*Cas, come on, need more motivation than this?
 I'm keeping him busy here, but not sure how much longer.*

-The next fist that's aiming for his eye socket avert the direction, ends up landing softly near his ear.
+The next fist that's aiming for his eye socket avert the direction midway, ends up landing softly near his ear.

 Dean can barely keep his eyes open around the swollen flesh.
+His breath is choked short.

 *Cas, come back to me.
 I need you here.
-I know you're stronger than these bastards.*
+I know you're stronger than these bastards.
+Come back to me if you love me.*

-The grip on his collar loosens.
+The grip on his throat loosens.
 Dean looks up, running right into the unmistaken blue eyes of Cas's.

 The next hand reaching toward him touches his forehead with two fingers.
 Dean can practically hear all the bones and flesh in his body and on his face shift back to where they should.